fullstack-lang/gong/docs/gong-go-api.md

 Code is organized with a fixed directory structure.
 At the top are 2 directories:

-- `go` for the go code, with the data model and business logic of the application in the `go/models` directory.
+- `go` for the go code.
 - `ng` for the angular code.

 By default, the main program `main.go` of the back-end of a stack provides the web server, the business logic and the database in one single binary. `main.go` is located in the root directory because it `embeds` the `ng` directory (thanks to go v1.16 `embeds` feature).

+To develop a stack with, the programmer will, on average, edit the following places:

+- the data model and business logic of the application in the `go/models` directory

+- optional, one or more angular library in `ng\src\projects\<angular library>`

+- the angular application in `ng\src\app`, where the the composition of front-end stacks is described

+- the `main.go` file at the root level where th the composition of back-end stacks is described

+## The github.com/fullstack-lang/gong repository

 This repository (github.com/fullstack-lang/gong) is the home of `gongc` (in go/gongc), a compiler that compiles the business logic written in `go` and generates code in `go` and `ng` directories.